zibhub/GNDMS/installation-guide/index.md

   `gndms-buildr kill-db` and try again.*

-### Finalize installation
+### Finalize Installation by Disabling the Monitoring Shell

+As a security precaution, finally you should disable the monitoring shell.

-Please edit `$GLOBUS_LOCATION/etc/gndms_shared/monitor.properties` and set `monitor.enabled=false` and `monitor.noShutdownIfRunning=false`.
+To do this, please edit `$GLOBUS_LOCATION/etc/gndms_shared/monitor.properties` and set `monitor.enabled=false` and `monitor.noShutdownIfRunning=false`.
 This will disable the monitor shell after `monitor.configRefreshCycle` ms (defaults to 17 seconds).
 Alternatively, just restart the globus container.

 **Congratulations** *At this point the installation is complete and you have a running installation of GNDMS.*

-Testing your installation
+Testing your Installation
 -------------------------

-*Please note: The below test describes the testing of the file transfer capabilities of GNDMS.
-To test the stage-in functionality click <a href='#testing_your_c3_installation'>here</a>.*

-The GNDMS contains a client application which tests some basic functionality to ensure your setup is ready to use.
+The GNDMS contains client applications which tests some basic functionality to ensure your setup is ready to use.
 In order to run the test-client the following prerequisites must be satisfied: